Gmast2662/grow-your-garden/README.md

 A feature-rich, browser-based gardening simulation game built with vanilla JavaScript, HTML5 Canvas, and CSS3.
 Plant seeds, manage resources, upgrade tools, and grow your perfect garden!

+This game is still in progress and you may experience some bugs, try to only do 1 slot as more than that could cause issues.

 ![Grow Your Garden](https://img.shields.io/badge/Status-Complete-brightgreen)
 ![JavaScript](https://img.shields.io/badge/JavaScript-ES6+-yellow)
 ![HTML5](https://img.shields.io/badge/HTML5-Canvas-orange)